Back to blog

 1. Keep a Food Journal

 food journal diaryOne of the best ways to prevent overeating is to keep a food journal.
 When you save a food journal, you can track everything you eat and drink.
-This will help you be more mindful of what you are eating and drinking.
-And when you are more conscious of what you are eating, you are less likely to overeat.
+This will help you be more mindful of what you eat and drink, and when you are more conscious of what you eat, you are less likely to overeat.

 Another benefit of keeping a food journal is that it can help you identify certain foods that trigger your overeating.
 Once you have identified these foods, you can then work on avoiding them.